 I now live in West Penwith, in the far west of Cornwall near Penzance, and also spend time in Bethlehem, Palestine.

-Blessed with four grown up children and three grandchildren.
+Blessed with four grown up daughters and son and six grandchildren.

 Born a left-handed Virgo in 1950, I'm a 1960s veteran (Liverpool and LSE), with a rather long track-record.
 Best valued for my positive and original insights and my knowledge and understanding of historical, geopolitical and spiritual issues.